 Release: September 15, 2022 Leading camera bag brand, f-stop, launches two new products – Drone Case Large & Drone Case Small.

 St. Louis, MO September 15, 2022 – f-stop, the global leader in adventure photography bags, launched the first drone products in company history with the release of the Large Drone Case and Small Drone Case.
 The cases feature a clam shell design for efficient organization of the drone and accessories.
 The cases come with padded walls and weatherproof material for superior protection.
-The cases also come with handles, so they work well standalone and fit into the top compartment of f-stop camera backpacks
+The cases also come with handles, so they work well standalone and fit into the top compartment of f-stop camera backpacks.

 “We developed these cases because after customers and ambassadors kept sending us images of their loaded f-stop bags with drones, along with their camera gear.
 We reached out to the folks to learn how we could meet their needs, and the product evolved organically with lots of input about needed and desired features, functionality, and design from users in the field.
 The result is the Drone Cases Small and Large which we are excited to launch today..”